Our History

 Believing that “a child cannot grow up twice,” El Nido was founded in 1925 by the National Council of Jewish Women to provide meals and respite care to undernourished and neglected girls in Los Angeles.

-El Nido (the Nest) was incorporated as a 501(c)(3) in 1954.
-In the 1960s, El Nido expanded to include residential shelters, and offered guidance for abused, abandoned, and runaway girls.
+In the 1950s, El Nido expanded to operate three lodges, and offered guidance for abused, abandoned, and runaway girls.
 By 1979, El Nido Family Centers became formally independent and had grown to include social services for both boys and girls.
 As the incidence of child abuse, school failure, youth crime, and teen pregnancy increased, El Nido’s focus evolved to community-based prevention and early intervention.

 Throughout its history, El Nido has been a pioneer.
 It was the first or a leading local agency, to employ multicultural professionals from its target communities, deliver counseling and parent education in non-traditional settings like schools, inner-city churches, and housing projects, and offer home or school-based group services for pregnant and parenting teens.